-Organisations can also adopt different options to respond to rules regarding:
+Organisations can also adopt different options to respond to:

-- access to mobile phones and other technology, storage and use
+- rules regarding access to, storage and use of mobile phones and other technology

 - · visitors; and

 - · program leave policies.

-The communal nature of residential settings requires sensitivity to the privacy of others and consideration of program-related safety and contact parameters.
-It is also essential to be aware of any residents who may be legally prohibited from having general contact with children, particularly in settings where staff may not be on site 24/7.
+The communal nature of inpatient settings requires sensitivity to the privacy of others and consideration of program-related safety and contact parameters.
+It is also essential to be aware of any other individuals in the setting who may be legally prohibited from having general contact with children - this can include visiting children.

-While the menu includes a range of suggested activities and communication examples, not all ageappropriate options are included.
+While the menu includes a range of suggested activities and communication examples, not all age-appropriate options are included.
 It is important to make sure that any potential activities are either age-neutral or appropriate to the child's specific age, developmental stage, and maturity level.

-If an option isn't feasible as it is described (e.g. for geographical, legal, ethical or treatment reasons), services can establish what actually is possible in relation to the item, despite the constraints.
+If an item on the menu isn't feasible as it is described (e.g. for geographical, legal, ethical or treatment reasons), services can establish what is possible in relation to the item, despite the constraints.